-Please note that you must set up the openCRX database as described in the respective openCRX database installation guide before you continue.
-For example, if you want to install openCRX for PostgreSQL, you must first install PostgreSQL and the matching openCRX database definitions.
+Please note that you must set up and load the openCRX database as described in the respective openCRX database installation guide before you continue.
+For example, if you want to install openCRX for PostgreSQL, you must first install PostgreSQL and create a database.